-Appealing decisions of the Chairman
+Appealing decisions of the Chair

-If a Party disagrees with the decision of the Chairman on a point of order, the Party may appeal the decision of the Chairman (Rule 18.1).
-A Party appeals the decision of the Chairman by stating: "I appeal the decision of the Chairman" (Robert's Rules, Rule 14).
-The Chairman must immediately put the appeal to a vote (Rule 18.1).
+If a Party disagrees with the decision of the Chair on a point of order, the Party may appeal the decision of the Chair.
+A Party appeals the decision of the Chair by stating: "I appeal the decision of the Chair".
+The Chair must immediately put the appeal to a vote (Rule 18.1).

-The Parties must then vote on whether or not to sustain the decision of the Chairman.
-The decision of the Chairman is affirmed unless a simple majority of the Parties votes to reject the decision of the Chairman (Rule 18.1).
+The Parties must then vote on whether or not to sustain the decision of the Chair.
+The decision of the Chair is affirmed unless a simple majority of the Parties votes to reject the decision of the Chair (Rule 18.1).